bbaldino/bits-io/src/Notes.md

 realizing that we don't: it looks like it's only relevant from an allocation perspective and since we're deferring all of that to the underlying BytesMut structure, I think we can always leverage self.inner.capacity() for capacity.

+--> Turns out this is wrong: we need to manage a bits-level capacity because the bits-level 'split' operations mean that the capacity limit can occur at a non-byte boundary.